-This entry to our annual Sir Henry Brooke Student Essay Prize by Benjamin Evans from the University of East Anglia was highly commended by the judges.
-A second highly commended entry will be published next week.
+This entry to our annual Sir Henry Brooke Student Essay Prize by Karolina Zielinska was highly commended by the judges.
+This is the final winning entry we will publish.

 Our entrants were asked to answer this question: “At the start of the 2010s, two billion people used the Internet, MySpace rivalled Facebook as the most popular social network, iPads did not exist and few people had swapped their trusty Nokias for iPhones.
 Peer to peer networking was seen as an existential threat to copyright industries and net neutrality was not yet the law anywhere, while cloud computing was unknown to the general population.
 The future was unpredictable.”
 What, where, how, and when will the greatest regulatory challenges for the Internet of 2030 be?’